bmaupin/civ-be-linux-fixes/docs/notes/mesa-crash-research.md

 # Mesa crash research

+## Summary

+Beyond Earth will crash when using Intel Iris graphics and Mesa 24.0 or later.
+A bug has been filed upstream with Mesa: https://gitlab.freedesktop.org/mesa/mesa/-/issues/12438

 ## Details

 After upgrading to Ubuntu 24.04, the game crashes even without mods.
 It can crash when opening the Steam overlay.
 Most of the time the match will start fine, but then in the match the graphics (specifically text) will not show or become corrupt, and flicker back and forth between not showing/corrupt or just fine.
 And the game will eventually crash within a few minutes.